 What to Wear to a Job Interview

 A big job interview is coming up and you are feeling very confident.
-You have anticipated the questions they might ask and have prepared some great answers.
-Fresh copies of your resume are sitting in your backpack.
-Wait a minute.
-Did you say backpack?
+You have anticipated the questions they might ask and have prepared some great answers; fresh copies of your resume are sitting in your backpack.
+Wait a minute—did you say backpack?
 Are you really going to walk into a job interview carrying a backpack?
-Next thing you'll say is that you're planning to wear jeans and a t-shirt.
-Perhaps you don't know what to wear to a job interview.
-Uh-oh.
-You better ask yourself these questions before you get dressed.
+In order to look your best, plan your outfit from the bottom up by thinking about the type of interview and the position you're interviewing for.

 Generally, it's a good idea to wear a suit for a job interview.
 Go with something simple, in a neutral tone.
 The more conservative your field is, the more conservative your suit should be.
 For example, if you're applying for a job in an investment firm, go with a navy blue or dark gray suit.

 It's a good idea to match your interview attire to the prospective job.
 If you are applying for a job working on a warehouse floor, you will look out of place wearing a formal suit.
 Keeping that in mind, dress a little better than you would for a day at work and make sure your clothes are neat and clean.